Steve O'Shaughnessy (footballer)

 In July 1991, O'Shaughnessy joined Exeter City for £10,000.
 After a disappointing three-game spell at St James Park under 1966 FIFA World Cup winner Alan Ball, which saw him sent off at Huddersfield Town, O'Shaughnessy joined Darlington in January 1992.

 In 88 League appearances for the Quakers, Steve became team captain before being released at the end of the 1993–94 season, with his final Football League appearance coming on 7 May 1994 against Bury.

 After this, Steve went to a roundabout of clubs, including Stalybridge Celtic and Buler Rangers in Hong Kong, before returning to play in the League of Wales.

 In 153 League of Wales appearances, O'Shaughnessy played for Inter Cardiff, Barry Town, Holywell Town, Rhyl, Caernarfon Town, T.N.S.
 Llansantfraid, Bangor City, Oswestry Town and NEWI Cefn Druids.

 In 1999, O'Shaughnessy was appointed player-manager of Oswestry Town.

 On 27 September 2006, O'Shaughnessy was named as the new manager of Caernarfon Town.

 In June 2008, O'Shaughnessy left Caernarfon Town and joined Connah's Quay Nomads as manager, but left the club after one season in charge.

 After serving as assistant, he was appointed as manager of Airbus UK Broughton in November 2016.

-On 24th September 2022, Steve O Shaughnessy, left Airbus UK Broughton.
+On 24 September 2022, Steve O'Shaughnessy, left Airbus UK Broughton by mutual agreement.